** We highly recommend using the free, easy-to-print PDF version via this link:

 After the meal, the children search for the hidden afikomen.
 Once it has been found and returned for a reward, the leader breaks it into small pieces and gives one to everyone at the table to eat.

-Leader: Our next Bible readings are Isaiah chapter 53, verse 5, and Luke chapter 22, verse 19:
+Leader: Our next Bible reading is Luke chapter 22, verse 19:

 And he took bread, gave thanks and broke it, and gave it to them, saying, “This is my body given for you; do this in remembrance of me.”